Monster Island (play-by-mail game): Reception and legacy

 Monster Island opened strongly.
-The game won the Origins Award for Best New Play-by-Mail Game of 1990.
-Also in 1990, the game tied for 4th place as the Best PBM Game of 1990 in Paper Mayhem as voted by readers.
-The game appeared on the PBM Game Ratings (as rated by readers) in Paper Mayhem's, July/August 1990 issue at #25 of 68 games.
-Reviewer Debra Leon Guerrero stated in 1992 that she found Monster Island "worth the time and money", adding that Adventures By Mail provided excellent customer service.
-Also in 1992, Phil Breault opined that the game was a "great starter game for a new player, or [a] good "quickie" for the experience[d] player who wants a relatively cheap, yet challenging game".
+The game won the Origins Award for "Best New Play-by-Mail Game of 1990".
+Also in 1990, the game tied for fourth place as the "Best PBM Game of 1990" in Paper Mayhem as voted by readers.
+The game appeared on the PBM Game Ratings (as rated by readers) in Paper Mayhem's July/August 1990 issue at #25 of 68 games.
+Reviewer Debra Leon Guerrero stated in 1992 that she found Monster Island "worth the time and money", adding that Adventures by Mail provided excellent customer service.
+That same year, reviewer Phil Breault opined that the game was a "great starter game for a new player, or [a] good "quickie" for the experience[d] player who wants a relatively cheap, yet challenging game".

 As the years progressed, Monster Island earned a fair reputation, generally settling in the lower-middle of the play-by-mail game field.
-For example, in reader ratings it placed #46 of 84 games in the Sept/Oct 1992 issue of Paper Mayhem, and #46 of 77 games in its Jan/Feb 1995 issue.
-By 1997, it had fallen somewhat to #42 of 54 games.
+For example, in reader ratings, it placed #46 of 84 games in the Sept/Oct 1992 issue of Paper Mayhem, and #46 of 77 games in its Jan/Feb 1995 issue.
+By 1997, it had fallen in the rankings to #42 of 54 games.